-2.3.21 Three electricity sub-stations were noted to be present on-site, one located on the western side of Hangar 1 and two located at Hangar 2 (northern and southern portion of the building).
+Three electricity sub-stations were noted to be present on-site, one located on the western side of Hangar 1 and two located at Hangar 2 (northern and southern portion of the building).
 The age of the electricity sub-stations is unknown; however, it is likely to coincide with the construction of the Hangars.
 The ground in the immediate vicinity of the electrical substations was observed to be free of signs of staining or discolouration, however it is unclear if they are still in use due to the overgrown vegetation (see Plate 21 and Plate 22).

-Former RAF Area
+Former RAF Area (Offsite)

-- 2.3.22 To the north of the main access road is the former RAF refuelling area used by Tarmac Limited (the previous owner) for storage.
-Immediately adjacent to this area is the former RAF pumping station, which was noted to be a bricked bunker sunken into the ground and surrounded by concrete hardstanding (to the south) and scrub and woodland (to the north) (see Plate 23). - 2.3.23 It was noted that the bunker was filled with waste therefore access was not possible (see Plate 24).
+To the north of the main access road (approximately 50 m north from the site boundary) was the former RAF refuelling area used by Tarmac Limited (the previous owner) for storage.

+The former RAF pumping station (which was located approximately 80 m north from the site boundary), which was noted to be a bricked bunker sunken into the ground and surrounded by concrete hardstanding (to the south) and scrub and woodland (to the north) (see Plate 23).
+It was noted that the bunker was filled with waste therefore access was not possible (see Plate 24).